 TGac editor: modify D0.2 P147L27, as follows

-If a valid L-SIG parity bit is indicated, the VHT PHY shall maintain PHY-CCA.indication(BUSY, channel-list) for the predicted duration of the transmitted frame, as defined by RXTIME in Equation (22-85), for all supported modes, unsupported modes, Reserved VHT-SIG-A Indication, and invalid VHT-SIG-A CRC.
+If a valid L-SIG parity bit is indicated, the VHT PHY shall maintain PHY-CCA.indication(BUSY, channel-list) for the predicted duration of the transmitted frame, as defined by RXTIME in Equation (22-85), for all supported modes, unsupported modes, Reserved VHT-SIG-A Indication, invalid VHT-SIG-A CRC, and invalid L-LENGTH value.
+Invalid L-LENGTH is defined as a value not following Equation (22-14).

 TGac editor: modify D0.2 P147L38, as follows

-If the VHT-SIG-A indicates an invalid CRC or Reserved VHT-SIG-A Indication, the PHY shall issue the error condition PHY-RXEND.indication(FormatViolation).
+If the VHT-SIG-A indicates an invalid CRC or Reserved VHT-SIG-A Indication or if L-LENGTH is invalid, the PHY shall issue the error condition PHY-RXEND.indication(FormatViolation).

 TGac editor: modify D0.2 Fig22-23, as follows